elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ```
 Remarks can be placed anywhere, even in the middle of a sentence.
 But to
 avoid errors commonly made by humans like you, I do not allow remarks to
 extend across lines.
-And I don't color them up.
+E eu não colido.
 This isn't a circus, you know.
 ```
 ```
 Finally, when I say "noise", I mean all of the characters between 0 and 31,